woodard/libabigail/doc/manuals/abipkgdiff.rst

     into a separate file, tells ``abipkgdiff`` where to find that separate debug information package.

+  * --dso-only

+    Compare ELF files that are shared libraries, only.
+Do not compare executable files, for instance.

   * --verbose

     Emit verbose progress messages.